NicasioTn/Linux-ISAN-Security-Gizmo-Box/README.md

 ```
 ### 2. Setup Program 📦
 ```
-python3 ISAN-Security-Gizmo-Box/setup.py
+python3 Linux-ISAN-Security-Gizmo-Box/setup.py
 ```
 <div>
-  <p>❗If the install packet requires a password you should enter "kali" and press enter</p>
+  <p>❗If the install packet requires a password you should type "kali" on prompt and press enter</p>
+  <p>❗don't forget to check the linking path of the file in the source code [if the program is not running] </p>
 </div>

 ## How to Use the Project🔌